Dipalik1229/DevOps-Session-Repo/README.md

 # DevOps-Session-Repo.
-# Training programme on "DevOps" is Organised by CASAS
+# Training Programme on "DevOps" is Organised by CASAS
 Complete collection of DevOps session files and scripts from 08-10-2025 to 11-10-2025 for hands-on learning.

 # 🚀 About This Repository